xeger/gomuti/README.md

 ### Terse DSL

-Gomuti's long-form DSL is inspired by the RSpec plain_English approach.
+Gomuti's long-form DSL is inspired by RSpec and its "plain English" approach.
 There is also a short-form DSL built around the method `gomuti.Â()`.
 To produce the Â character, type `Alt+0194` on Windows keyboards or `Shift+Option+M` on Mac keyboards (as a mnemonic, think "**Â** allows my **M**ock the **o**ption of being called.")